mui/material-ui/docs/data/joy/customization/right-to-left/right-to-left.md

-# Right-to-left
+# Right-to-left language support

-<p class="description">Learn how to make Joy UI components support right-to-left languages such as Arabic, Persian, Hebrew, and others.</p>
+<p class="description">Learn how to implement right-to-left (RTL) text with Material UI to support languages such as Arabic, Persian, and Hebrew.</p>

-## Introduction

-Following the guide below, you'll learn how to turn text-based components in Joy UI to right-to-left.
+This guide outlines the three steps necessary to change the direction of text-based components in Joy UI to support RTL languages, as shown in the demo below:

 <!-- {{"demo": "Direction.js"}} -->

-## Basic setup
+## 1. Set the HTML direction

-### Global approach
+### Globally

-Set the `dir` attribute on the `html` tag to `rtl` as the first step to support right-to-left languages.
+Add `dir="rtl"` to the app's root `<html>` to set the global text direction:

 ```html
 <html dir="rtl"></html>
 ```

-If your React app doesn't control the root HTML element and you want to change the text direction at runtime, use the JavaScript API.
+If your React app doesn't control the root `<html>` and you need to change the text direction at runtime, use the JavaScript API instead:

 ```js
 document.dir = 'rtl';
 ```

-### Local approach
+### Locally

-To only make part of your app support right-to-left, use the `dir` attribute in that part's specific wrapper as an alternative to the global approach above.
+Add the `dir="rtl"` attribute to any other HTML element or React component if you need limit the scope of the text direction to that element and its children.

 :::warning
 This won't work with portaled elements, such as Dialogs, as they render outside of the element with the `dir` attribute.